Schools Behind Our River

 Schools Behind Our River was launched in 2020 to support teachers and students with hands-on conservation and restoration projects that connect youth with their local ecosystems and environmental heritage.

-• provided 18 schools with thousands of native seedlings for restoration plantings
+• provided 19 schools with 3000 native plants

 • sponsored two House of Science Water Analysis Kits for use by local primary schools